cjmayo/ntp/doc/source/miscopt.rst

     .. confval:: memlock <Nmegabytes>

-        Specify the number of megabytes of memory that can be allocated.
-        Probably only available under Linux, this option is useful when dropping root (the ``-i`` option).
-The default is 32 megabytes.
+        Specify the number of megabytes of memory that should be allocated and locked.
+Probably only available under Linux, this option may be may be useful when dropping root (the ``-i`` option).
+The default is 32 megabytes on non-Linux machines, and -1 under Linux. -1 means "do not lock the process into memory".
+0 means "lock whatever memory the process wants into memory".
-        Setting this to zero will prevent any attemp to lock memory.

     .. confval:: stacksize <N4kPages>